Modelling Loss of Complexity in Intermittent Time Series and its Application: Background noise-free

-For simplicity, we only show the property of background-noise-free for AR\( (p) \) process.
+For simplicity, we only show the property of background noise-free for AR\( (p) \) process.
 It is easy to extend to the general case such as MA\( (q) \), ARMA\( (p,q) \) process.
 Without loss of generality, let the AR\( (p) \) process with zero mean be

 where \( \phi_{1},\ldots, \phi_{p} \) are autoregression coefficients, \( \varepsilon_{i} \) is the Gaussian white noise with zero mean and variance \( \sigma^{2} \), \( \{x_{i}\}_{1\leq i\leq n} \) and \( \{\varepsilon_{i}\}_{1\leq i\leq n} \) are dependent.
 Let \( \mathbf{x}_{m+1} ={(x_{i},\ldots,x_{i+m} )}^{\top}\), \( \mathbf{x}_{m+1-s} ={(x_{i},\ldots,x_{i+m-s} )}^{\top}\) and \( \mathbf{x}_{s} ={(x_{i+m-s+1},\ldots,x_{i+m} )}^{\top}\). \( \gamma_{k}=E(x_{i}x_{i-k}), k = 0, \pm 1, \pm 2, \ldots \) represent the auto-covariance functions, apparently \( \gamma_{k}=\gamma_{-k} \).
 Next, define \( \rho_{k}=\gamma_{k}/\gamma_{0}, k = 0, \pm 1, \pm 2, \ldots \) as the auto-correlation functions.
 Hence, we have the following proposition. \begin{proposition} Supposed \( \{x_{i}\} \) is a time series from the stationary AR\( (p) \) process defined in~\eqref{eq:ar_p}, \( \varepsilon_{i} \) is the Gaussian white noise with zero mean and variance \(\sigma^{2} \), then we have